TeleAI-mcp/super-api-service-5r1a/README.md

-# super-api-service-5r1a
+# Super Api Service 5R1A

-A REST API service for modern development workflows
+A REST API service for modern development workflows.